ImaadIrshad/ImaadIrshad/README.md

 I'm actively exploring new roles — feel free to reach out via [LinkedIn](https://linkedin.com/in/imaad-irshad) or [email](mailto:iibhatkar@gmail.com).
 Always happy to talk blockchain infrastructure, AWS architecture, or why a smart contract audit found what it found.

 ---

-<p align="center"><i>Currently restoring a 2013 VW Scirocco R on the side — turns out debugging a car isn't that different from debugging a Lambda function.</i></p>